 The school site is mostly wheelchair accessible with disabled toilets large enough to accommodate changing.
+Environmental adaptations can be made to support sensory needs, visual and hearing impairments for example.

 Please see the current accessibility plan (on website) for more information.